PacktPublishing/Django-in-Production/Chapter12/README.md

-# Working with Git and CI pipeline using Django
+# Chapter 12: Working with Git and CI pipeline using Django

 ## Table of contents
 * [Technical requirements](#technical-requirements)